diabolusss/ESP8266-Weather_station/README.md

      (every click and hold starts with press which currently is not identified)
    #211230 v1.1.0
     - fix gap after dbl click delay and before hold delay occurs

+ * Adafruit_BMP085_Library
+   - allow to override factory calibration variables, to fix faulty readings (faulty calibration or overheating failure)
+   - at the same time allow to calculate pressure using factory calibration

  * SparkFun_CCS811_Arduino_Library
    - read firmware, bootloader, application versions ([ported from](https://github.com/maarten-pennings/CCS811))